imomaliev/blogging/dev-to/Creating-vite-vue-ts-template/08-Setup-editorconfig/README.md

 ## Setup editorconfig and config files

 1. Create editorconfig config file `touch .editorconfig`
-1. Update `.editorconfig` to look like this
+1. Update `.editorconfig` to look like this.

     ```
     # EditorConfig is awesome: https://EditorConfig.org